hazelcast/hazelcast-reference-manual/src/SimulatorOverview.md

 The following are the key concepts mentioned with Hazelcast Simulator.

-- **Test** -  A test class for the functionality you want to test, such as a Hazelcast map.
-This test class may seem like a JUnit test, but it uses custom annotations to define methods for different test phases (e.g. setup, warmup, run, verify).
+- **Test** - A test class for the functionality you want to test, e.g. a Hazelcast map.
+This test class looks similar to a JUnit test, but it uses custom annotations to define methods for different test phases (e.g. `@Setup`, `@Warmup`, `@Run`, `@Verify`).

-- **TestSuite** -  A property file that contains the name of the test class and the properties you want to set on that test class instance.
-In most cases, a `TestSuite` contains a single test class, but you can configure multiple tests within a single `TestSuite`.
+- **TestSuite** - A property file that contains the name of the `Test` class and the properties you want to set on that `Test` class instance.
+A `TestSuite` contains one or multiple tests.
+It can also contain the same `Test` class with different names and configurations.

+- **Worker** - A Java Virtual Machine (JVM) responsible for running the configured `Tests`.
+It can be configured to spawn a Hazelcast client or member instance, which is used in the tests.

+- **Agent** - A JVM responsible for managing `Workers`.
+There is always one `Agent` per physical machine, no matter how many `Workers` are spawned on that machine.
+It serves as communication relay for the `Coordinator` and monitoring instance for the `Workers`.

+- **Coordinator** - A JVM that can run anywhere, such as on your local machine.
+The `Coordinator` is actually responsible for running the `TestSuite` using the `Agents` and `Workers`.
+You configure it with a list of `Agent` IP addresses, and you run it by executing a command like "run this testsuite with 10 member worker and 100 client worker JVMs for 2 hours".

+- **Provisioner** - Spawns and terminates cloud instances, and installs Hazelcast Simulator on the remote machines.
+It can be used in combination with EC2 (or any other cloud), but it can also be used in a static setup, such as a local machine or a cluster of machines in your data center.

 - **Failure** - An indication that something has gone wrong.
 Failures are picked up by the `Agent` and sent back to the `Coordinator`.
-Please see the descriptions below for the `Agent` and `Coordinator`.

-- **Worker** - A Java Virtual Machine (JVM) responsible for running a `TestSuite`.
-It can be configured to spawn a Hazelcast client or member instance.

-- **Agent** - A JVM installed on a piece of hardware.
-Its main responsibility is spawning, monitoring and terminating `Workers`.

-- **Coordinator** -  A JVM that can run anywhere, such as on your local machine. **Coordinator** is actually responsible for running the test using the `Agents`.
-You configure it with a list of `Agent` IP addresses, and you run it by sending a command like "run this testsuite with 10 worker JVMs for 2 hours".

-- **Provisioner** -  Spawns and terminates cloud instances, and installs `Agents` on the remote machines.
-It can be used in combination with EC2 (or any other cloud), but it can also be used in a static setup, such as a local machine or a cluster of machines in your data center.

-- **Communicator** -  A JVM that enables the communication between the `Agents` and `Workers`.

-- `simulator.properties` - The configuration file you use to adapt the Hazelcast Simulator to your business needs (e.g. cloud selection and configuration).
+- **simulator.properties** - The configuration file you use to adapt the Hazelcast Simulator to your business needs (e.g. cloud provider, SSH username, Hazelcast version, Java profiler settings).